 - Organise your class and seminar notes according to the weekly topic – it makes sense to follow this structure which also informs your assessments.

 - Be very selective about what you highlight and add notes to.
 If there is too much highlighted text or too many notes, it will not help you in preparing for an assessment!

 - Write your assignment question at the top of the page.
 This can help you stay focussed on more specific information gathering.
 Also, always have your unit learning outcomes or assessment criteria close by to refer to.
 If you have rough plan for an assignment, use this structure to take notes.
 You might write out headings for each main point from your plan and then add notes from readings under each heading.

 - Don’t spend hours and hours reading one text and taking notes if you are getting stuck.
 Instead, make sure that do a variety of shorter tasks.
 And don’t forget to take a break.

 - When taking notes, always include the reference details of each source, so that you know exactly where that information came from and so that you can easily add citations and references in the very first draft of your assignment.
 Don’t leave this until the last minute, as it often takes more time than you think!

 - To deepen your understanding of a topic, set an alarm so that after 20 minutes of reading, you stop and write a short summary (50–100 words) of what you can recall.

-- Reviewing your notes within 24 hours will reinforce your learning.
+- Review your notes within 24 hours to reinforce your learning.

 - Don’t expect to understand everything in one reading, in one day, or even in one assignment!
 Spend time between readings thinking about what you have read.
 Understanding accumulates over time.